Healthcare Provider? Request Your BAA Today.

 - Role-based access controls enforcing least-privilege principle

-- Complete audit logging of all PHI access events
+- Complete audit logging of all PHI access (6-year retention)

 - Automatic 15-minute session timeouts platform-wide